 Once adversaries have access to the network, it's pertinent to stop them as soon as possible to reduce the damage.
-Many security professionals are using the ATT&CK framework as a way to understand and predict adversary attack methods.
+Many security professionals are using the ATT&CK framework to understand and predict adversary attack methods.
+Furthermore, by using a common taxonomy and terminology, it is easier to communicate about attacks and attack types and share the details and knowledge around tactics being used by criminals.
 Here are some of the most beneficial ways security teams can use the ATT&CK framework.